kneath/notebook/warpspire/html5_flash_fud.md

 There's numerous other little bits where Flash is just way ahead -- clipboard integration, cross-domain requests, automatic upgrading, font embedding, image scaling... the list goes on and on.
 If Flash has been able to do these things as a **third party** -- why the hell haven't browser manufacturers done it?

+Of course the dirty little secret is the reason Flash has been able to push out features faster and more reliably is because they aren't encumbered by the W3C (the very organization that people think should save us!).
+You'd be wise to think about who you want to call savior in this battle.

 ### Take notice how important the internet is

 I'm not here to say that keeping up with Flash in a performant and reliable fashion is going to be easy for browser manufacturers.
 But let's face it: the internet is one of the most important things to happen to the human race in a long time.